Antimicrobial Stewardship: Antibiogram

 Wisconsin statewide inpatient antibiograms

-The Wisconsin Healthcare-Associated Infections Prevention Program summarized antibiotic resistance (AR) data submitted to the National Healthcare Safety Network (NHSN) by Wisconsin hospitals to create Wisconsin’s first statewide antibiograms.
+The Wisconsin Healthcare-Associated Infections Prevention Program summarized antibiotic resistance (AR) data submitted to the National Healthcare Safety Network (NHSN) by Wisconsin hospitals to create statewide antibiograms.

 Methodology

-The 2024 statewide antibiograms are based on AR data submitted to NHSN by 130 Wisconsin hospitals, and includes data from 75 acute care hospitals, 52 critical access hospitals, two inpatient rehabilitation facilities, and one inpatient psychiatric facility.
-This represents 80% of all Wisconsin hospitals that are enrolled in and eligible to submit AR data to NHSN.
+The 2025 statewide antibiograms are based on AR data submitted by 134 Wisconsin hospitals to the NHSN for 2025, and include data from 74 general acute care hospitals, 55 critical access hospitals, two inpatient rehabilitation facilities, two orthopedic hospitals, and one inpatient psychiatric facility.
+This represents 82% of all Wisconsin hospitals that are enrolled in and eligible to submit AR data to NHSN.

 Breakdown of reporting hospitals by bed size